KnowThePepper

 The first time I bit into an aji cristal, I expected heat and got a conversation.
 The burn arrived second; what hit first was a burst of citrus and apricot, followed by that characteristic tangy snap that C. baccatum peppers are known for.

-Aji Cristal sits at 30,000–50,000 SHU — right in the hot pepper range alongside peppers like cayenne and tabasco, but with a flavor profile those two simply don't match.
+Aji Cristal sits at 30,000–50,000 SHU - right in the the hot Scoville band alongside peppers like cayenne and tabasco, but with a flavor profile those two simply don't match.
 The heat is clean and direct, building steadily without the lingering punishment of chinense varieties.

 The pod itself is elongated and tapered, starting translucent pale green and moving through yellow into a deep orange-red at full maturity.
 That color progression earned it the "cristal" name - the unripe pods have an almost glassy, translucent appearance unlike most other aji types.